 Twitter offers lawyers the opportunity to establish themselves as an intelligence agent of news and information in niche areas of the law.
 By using the opportunities presented to you by social media marketing for the legal profession you will find prospective clients and referral sources following you on Twitter, giving you the opportunity to build relationships with them.

-(1) Kevin O’Keefe was recognised by USA Today as one of the leaders in social media marketing for the legal profession.
+(1) Kevin O’Keefe was recognised by USA Today as one of the leaders in social media marketing in Aruba and the Word for the legal profession.
 The magazine wrote “If O’Keefe isn’t careful, he may wind up giving lawyers a good name.”

 Increasing Referrals from Word of Mouth Marketing